Academic Rules and Practices

 Specific Course Requirements

-Specific requirements and weighting for graded components that make up the course grade are set forth in the course syllabus.
+Specific requirements and weighting for graded components that make up the course grade are set forth in the course syllabus and/or Canvas.

 Transfer Credit